dabonetn/Apple2Card-Dan-CR-Board-/README.md

 See the [dsk](/dsk) folder for an example disk with IP65 examples (telnet client, ntp time synchronisation etc).

 Notice that the FTP server on the DAN][ Controller is shutdown whenever the Apple II itself accesses the Ethernet port (using IP65).

-## Firmware Updates
-Once the custom bootloader was flashed to the ATMEGA, all further firmware updates can be done through the Apple II.
-The utility is even able to recover "bricked" cards - as long as the custom bootloader was installed.

-See the latest ZIP in [releases](https://github.com/ThorstenBr/Apple2Card/releases) with a disk containing the Arduino firmware update utility for the Apple II.
-There is a [YT video](https://www.youtube.com/watch?v=ViGnc-YHbAo) showing the firmware update process of the controller.

-Note: if you flashed your ATMEGA before the firmware update utility for the Apple II was introduced, then your ATMEGA does not yet contain the new custom bootloader.
-In this case the Apple II is unable to do the update.
-You will need to do one more manual update using an ICSP programmer (see above).